-Yeonsan-gun (연산군, literally "Prince Yeonsan"; birth name 이융, variously transliterated as I Yung, Yi Yung or Lee Yung) (23 November 1476 - 20 November 1506) was the tenth king of Korea's Joseon dynasty.
-He had the dubious honour of being the worst tyrant in all of Korean history until the Kims of North Korea came along.
+Yeonsan-gun (연산군, literally "Prince Yeonsan"; birth name 이융, variously transliterated as I Yung, Yi Yung or Lee Yung) (23 November 1476 - 20 November 1506) was the tenth king of Korea's Joseon dynasty and part of The House of I. He had the dubious honour of being the worst tyrant in all of Korean history until the Kims of North Korea and Yoon Seok Yeol of South Korea came along.

 He was the oldest surviving son of King Seongjong and his second wife Queen Jeheon.
 In 1479 his mother had a violent fight with his father that resulted in her exile.
 She was poisoned three years later.
 This would have disastrous consequences for the entire kingdom when Yeonsan took the throne.